GautamPatil1/FYMaterials/docs/EE/EE-CAE-1-Question-Bank.md

 ## 10. Why LSRW is necessary for students?

-### Ans:-LSRW, which stands for Listening, Speaking, Reading, and Writing, represents a set of core communication skills crucial for student success.
+LSRW, which stands for Listening, Speaking, Reading, and Writing, represents a set of core communication skills crucial for student success.
 Mastering these skills empowers students to learn effectively, participate actively, and achieve their academic goals.
 Here's why LSRW skills are so important

 **1. Building a strong foundation for learning:**